John de Ponz: Judge

-Judge- the case of Treasure Trove (1302)
+Judge- the case of Treasure Trove (1302) and the Kilkenny Witchcraft Trials (1324)

-In 1302, as he was the designated royal justice for County Kilkenny, the King ordered him to investigate a complaint by William Outlawe, a leading citizen of Kilkenny, that William le Kyteler or Kiteler, High Sheriff of County Kilkenny, on the orders of the Seneschal of Kilkenny, Fulk de la Freyne, had entered his house with an armed force, dug up the floorboards, and unlawfully carried off a very large sum of money, amounting to £3000 deposited with William Outlawe by Adam and Alice le Blound of Callan, County Kilkenny, and £100 of William's own money.
-John was to investigate, retrieve the money, and secure it with his seal.
-The Crown had a particular interest since it had reports that Adam's money treasure trove, and therefore Crown property, although the writ stated that no action should be taken concerning the money, pending a judgement of the Royal Court on ownership.
-It is interesting that both the Williams belonged to families which had a close connection with the celebrated Kilkenny Witch Trials twenty years later.
+In 1302, as he was the designated royal justice for County Kilkenny, the King ordered him to investigate a serious complaint by William Outlawe, a leading citizen of Kilkenny city, which foreshadowed the celebrated Witch Trials of 1324.
+Outlawe alleged that William le Kyteler or Kiteler, High Sheriff of County Kilkenny, on the orders of the Seneschal of Kilkenny, Fulk de la Freyne, had entered his house with an armed force, dug up the floorboards, and unlawfully carried off "by night" a very large sum of money, amounting to £3000 deposited with William Outlawe in trust by Adam and Alice le Blound of Callan (Outlawe's mother and stepfather), and £100 of William's own money.
+John was to investigate the complaint, retrieve the money, and secure it with his seal in a safe place.
+The Crown had a particular interest in the case since it had received reports that Adam's money was treasure trove, and therefore Crown property, although the writ stated that no action should be taken concerning the money, pending a judgement of the Royal Court on its ownership.

+It is noteworthy that Outlawe, Kyteler and Adam and Alice le Blound (and their families) were at the centre of the Kilkenny Witch Trials twenty years later.
+Adam's wife Alice was none other than Alice Kyteler, the celebrated Witch of Kilkenny, and Outlawe was Alice's son by her first husband.
+Outlawe also seems to have been his mother's business partner.